Awards

 - A current curriculum vitae.
 (Required)

-- Letters of support from external sources (excluding U-M Library or appointing unit if different) (Required) NOTE: No fewer than 3 letters of support should be from external sources.
+- External letters of support from outside the nominee’s appointment unit (Required).
+Note: No fewer than 3 letters of support should be from external sources.
+The external letters of support may be from within or from outside the University.

 Previous University Librarian Achievement Award Receipients